google/skia/site/docs/user/_index.md

 ---

-If you want to write code that uses the Skia library, this is the place for you.
+TEST If you want to write code that uses the Skia library, this is the place for you.

 The Skia graphics library can be used for drawing Text, Geometries, and Images: